 Ask a family member or friend to act as your advocate.
 He or she should take you to and from the healthcare facility, and when possible, stay with you there.

 At the healthcare facility, be sure to check the following:

 Your informed consent form.
 You’ll be given this form to sign.
 It will tell you about the procedure you’re going to have and its risks.
 Read it carefully so you understand everything on the form.
 And check that the details on the form, such as your personal information, the type of surgery you’re having, and the exact site of surgery on your body, are correct.
 Your signature on this form confirms that all of your questions about the surgery have been answered.
 If you have unanswered questions, ask them before signing the form.

 Your patient-identity bracelet.
 Make sure the information on this bracelet is correct.
-And have anyone who gives you medication or treatment check this bracelet first.
+And have anyone who gives you medicine or treatment check this bracelet first.